ToF-/RentForth/Story.md

 - price      : 0 < p < 150
 - we will process actions, not orders, and they are already given in the right order

 We need a variable to store the current profit, and an array to store the plan.
-We will limit the capacity to 100 time slots, from 0 to 99.
+We will limit the capacity to 20 time slots, from 0 to 19.

     VARIABLE PROFIT

 Given that in gforth, a cell is 8 bytes long, the phrase

-    CREATE PLAN 20 ALLOT
+    CREATE PLAN 20 CELLS ALLOT

-will reserve 800 bytes for an array named PLAN.
+will reserve 1600 bytes for an array named PLAN.
 The following word erases the array and set the value to zero.

-    : INITIALIZE PLAN 20 ERASE 0 PROFIT ! ;
+    : INITIALIZE PLAN 20 CELLS ERASE 0 PROFIT ! ;

 Updating profit at a given time is done very simply:

-    : UPDATE-PROFIT ( time -- ) PLAN + C@ PROFIT @ MAX PROFIT ! ;
+    : UPDATE-PROFIT ( time -- ) CELLS PLAN + @ PROFIT @ MAX PROFIT ! ;

 Planning a rent for a given time is simple too:

-    : PLAN-RENT ( price time -- ) PLAN + DUP C@ ROT PROFIT C@ + MAX SWAP C! ;
+    : PLAN-RENT ( price time -- ) CELLS PLAN + DUP @ ROT PROFIT @ + MAX SWAP ! ;

 Let's try our words: